shinmorino/qgate/docs/source/gate.rst

 Rx, Ry, Rz, U1, Expii, Expiz gate, single qubit gate with one parameter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These gates are 1 qreg gates without parameters.
+Gates in this section are 1 qreg gates with one parameter.

 Rx(theta), Ry(theta), Rz(theta) : Rotation around X, Y, Z axes